Crystal responses to general dark matter-electron interactions: Results

-Importantly, we find that the crystal excitation rate is not necessarily dominated by the crystal response function $\bar{W}_1$ (the crystal form factor of Essig et al.~\cite{Essig:2015cda}).
-This is apparent in the case of, e.g. magnetic dipole and anapole DM-electron interactions (see for example, Fig.~\ref{fig:Rate_contribution_poles}), but it is also true for other combinations of non-relativistic effective operators in Tab.~\ref{tab:operators}.
 Figs. \ref{fig:Rate_contribution_c7} and \ref{fig:Rate_contribution_c15} show the crystal excitation rate as a function of the number of excited electron-hole pairs $Q$ for two selected non-relativistic effective operators with coupling constants $c^s_7=1$ or $c^\ell_7=1$ and $c^s_{15}=1$ or $c^\ell_{15}=1$, respectively, and with a DM~mass of $m_\chi=10~\mathrm{MeV}$.
 In both figures, the rate for silicon (germanium) is given in the left (right) panels and the results for short- (long-) range interactions are given in the top (bottom) panels.
 In Fig.~\ref{fig:Rate_contribution_c7} all the nonzero response functions give positive contributions of a similar magnitude, whereas in Fig.~\ref{fig:Rate_contribution_c15} the contribution from $\mathscr{R}_4$ almost exactly cancels with that from $\mathscr{R}_3$, leading to a total crystal excitation rate that is orders of magnitude smaller than the excitation rate produced by $\mathscr{R}_3$ alone.
 In the case of contact and long-range interactions of type $\mathcal{O}_{15}$ in germanium crystals, we also find a peak at $Q=10$ in the $\mathscr{R}_3$ and $\mathscr{R}_4$ contributions to the total excitation rate (see Fig.~\ref{fig:Rate_contribution_c15}).
 This peak is due to the DM-induced excitation of $3d$ electrons.
 Interestingly, the previously mentioned cancellation between $\mathscr{R}_3$ and $\mathscr{R}_4$ washes out this peak, so it is not present in the total excitation rate.
 Even in this case, however, the $3d$ electrons have an impact on the total crystal excitation rate: they slow down the decrease of the crystal excitation rate for $Q$ above about $10$ electron-hole pairs.
 In the case of germanium crystals, we find a similar effect also for long- and short-range interactions of type $\mathcal{O}_7$ (see Tab.~\ref{tab:operators} and Fig.~\ref{fig:Rate_contribution_c7}).